Hydrodynamic reception: Invertebrates

 To detect water movement, many invertebrates have sensory cells with cilia that project from the body surface and make direct contact with surrounding water.
 Typically, the cilia include one kinocilium surrounded by a group of shorter stereocilia.
 Deflection of stereocilia toward the kinocilium by movement of water around the animal stimulates some sensory cells and inhibits others.
 Water velocity is thus related to the amount of deflection of certain stereocilia, and sensory cells send information about this deflection to the brain via firing rates of afferent nerves.
 Cephalopods, including the squid Loligo vulgaris and cuttlefish Sepia officinalis, have ciliated sensory cells arranged in lines at different locations on the body.
 Although these cephalopods have only kinocilia and no stereocilia, the sensory cells and their arrangement are analogous to the hair cells and lateral line in vertebrates, indicating convergent evolution.

 Arthropods are different from other invertebrates as they use surface receptors in the form of mechanosensory setae to function in both touch and hydrodynamic sensing.
 These receptors can also be deflected by solid objects or water flow.
 They are located on different body regions depending on the animal, such as on the tail for crayfish and lobsters.
 Neural excitation occurs when setae are moved in one direction, while inhibition occurs with movement in the opposite direction.

 Fish

-Fish and some aquatic amphibians detect hydrodynamic stimuli via a lateral line.
-This system consists of an array of sensors called neuromasts along the length of the fish's body.
+Fish and some aquatic amphibians detect hydrodynamic stimuli via their lateral line organs.
+This system consists of an array of sensors called neuromasts arranged along the length of the fish's body.
 Neuromasts can be free-standing (superficial neuromasts) or within fluid-filled canals (canal neuromasts).
-The sensory cells within neuromasts are polarized hair cells contained within a gelatinous cupula.
-The cupula, and the stereocilia within, are moved by a certain amount depending on the movement of the surrounding water.
+The sensory cells within neuromasts are polarized hair cells within a gelatinous cupula.
+The cupula, and the stereocilia within, are moved a certain amount depending on the movement of the surrounding water.
 Afferent nerve fibers are excited or inhibited depending on whether the hair cells they arise from are deflected in the preferred or opposite direction.
 Lateral line receptors form somatotopic maps within the brain informing the fish of amplitude and direction of flow at different points along the body.
 These maps are located in the medial octavolateral nucleus (MON) of the medulla and in higher areas such as the torus semicircularis.